Two variable logic with ultimately periodic counting: Preliminaries

-\myparagraph{Two-variable logic with ultimately periodic counting quantifiers} An \emph{atomic formula} is either an atom $R(\vec u)$, where $R$ is a predicate, and $\vec u$ is a tuple of variables of appropriate size, or an equality $u=u'$, with $u$ and $u'$ variables, or one of the formulas $\myT$ and $\myF$ denoting the True and False values.
-The logic $\fotwopres$ is a class of first-order formulas using only variables $x$ and $y$, built up from atomic formulas and equalities using the usual boolean connectives and also \emph{ultimately periodic counting quantification}, which is of the form $\exists^S x \ \phi$ where $S$ is a u.p.s.
+\myparagraph{Two-variable logic with ultimately periodic counting quantifiers} An \emph{atomic formula} is one of the following: \begin{compactitem} \item an atom $R(\vec u)$, where $R$ is a predicate, and $\vec u$ is a tuple of variables/constants of appropriate size, \item an equality $u=u'$, with $u$ and $u'$ variables/constants, \item one of the formulas $\myT$ and $\myF$ denoting the True and False values. \end{compactitem} The logic $\fotwopres$ is the class of formulas using only variables $x$ and $y$, built up from atomic formulas and equalities using the usual Boolean connectives and also \emph{ultimately periodic counting quantification}, which is of the form $\exists^S x \ \phi$ where $S$ is a u.p.s.~and $\phi$ is an $\fotwopres$ formula.
 One special case is where $S$ is a singleton $\{a\}$ with $a \in \bbN_{\infty}$, which we write $\exists^a x \ \phi$; in case of $a \in \bbN$, these are \emph{counting quantifiers}.
-The semantics of $\fotwopres$ is defined as usual except that, for every $a\in \bbN$, $\exists^a x \ \phi$ holds when there are {\em exactly} $a$ number of $x$'s such that $\phi$ holds, $\exists^\infty \ \phi$ holds when there are infinitely many $x$'s such that $\phi$ holds, and $\exists^S x \ \phi$ holds when there is some $a \in S$ such that $\exists^a x \ \phi$ holds.
+The semantics of $\fotwopres$ is defined as usual except that, for every $a\in \bbN$, $\exists^a x \ \phi$ holds when there are {\em exactly} $a$ number of $x$'s such that $\phi$ holds, $\exists^\infty x \ \phi$ holds when there are infinitely many $x$'s such that $\phi$ holds, and $\exists^S x \ \phi$ holds when there is some $a \in S$ such that $\exists^a x \ \phi$ holds.

+Formulas in $\fotwopres$ still use only two variables.
+So just as in $\fotwo$ they can be normalized.
+If they use atomic predicates with arity $3$ or above, they can be rewritten into an equisatisfiable formula that uses only unary and binary predicates.
+See~\cite[Sect.~3]{gkv} for the details of such a rewriting.
+In addition, each constant $c$ can be represented with a fresh unary predicate $U_c$ that contains exactly one element.
+For constants $c_1,c_2$, an atomic predicate $x=c_1$ can then be rewritten as $U_{c_1}(x)$, and predicate $c_1=c_2$ can be rewritten as $\forall x \ U_{c_1}(x)\leftrightarrow U_{c_2}(x)$.
+Thus, in this paper we may assume that $\fotwopres$ formulas use only unary and binary predicates, and do not use constants.